Deulfi/memo-playlist/README.md

 `memo-cleanup`
 Cleans up the file memo uses:
 - Deduplicates memo.log
-- Keeps only the last n  memo entries (does not delete unique playlists, n=0 keeps all unique entries)
+- Keeps only the last n memo entries (does not remove unique playlists, n=0 keeps all unique entries)
+- Removes memo entries and playlists marked as hidden and deletes playlist from filesystem if corresponding options are enabled

 `memo-pull-pldir`
 Goes through the playlist directory and pulls all playlists files into the memo history.
-Useful if you want to add external playlists or they are not in memo for some reason.
+Useful if you want to add external playlists or they are not in the history for some reason.

 ## uosc menus and buttons
 Adding a menu: append ` #!
 Playlist` to your `input.conf` keybind, or use this for a menu-only config.